Being transparent in all we do...

 We want to be a strong and influential organisation, committed to developing innovation and delivering outstanding service.

-Below you can view and download our 5 year plan, detailing how we propose to achieve this.
+Below you can view and download our five-year plan, detailing how we propose to achieve this.

 In 2010, BCHA formally adopted the National Housing Federation's "Excellence in Governance" Code.